Table of Contents

 - Water Distillation:

-Distilling creates a “separation” of the liquid (in this case, water), and the contaminants or impurities – which, if they do not boil at the same boiling point – stay in the original container.
+Distilling creates a “separation” of the liquid, and the contaminants or impurities – which, if they do not boil at the same boiling point – stay in the original container.

-Distilling your water will remove fluoride, bacteria, nitrates, lead, most organic compounds, and water hardness (leaving it without any mineral content – e.g. potentially beneficial calcium and magnesium would be removed).
-Some people think that, because of the lack of trace minerals in the distilled water, the water has a bland taste.
+Distilling it will remove fluoride, bacteria, nitrates, lead, most organic compounds, and hardness (leaving it without any mineral content – e.g. potentially beneficial calcium and magnesium would be removed).
+Some people think that, because of the lack of trace minerals in the distilled water, it has a bland taste.

 By the way, this process will not remove chlorine, toluene, benzene, and potentially other volatile organic compounds (VOCs), that have a boiling point lower than (or very close to) that of water.
 That would make it necessary to use a secondary filter if one wanted to remove such substances.